Category Archives: Tennille GA

 Sue Burnham writes: Mr Bennie cut my boy’s hair for years.
 He was even known to walk up the block to our house to get them.
 He would say he knew those boys needed a haircut.
 You sure can’t find them like that nowadays.
 L. Vick remembers: Mr. Bennie Horton cut my hair in that shop for years.
 It was a one-of-a-kind place that I never left without a smile on my face.

 Anne Chamlee photographed this abandoned Queen Anne house, just south of Tennille, in March 1991.
-I have also photographed a good bit in the area and haven’t encountered it; I’m presuming it is no longer standing.
+I have also photographed a good bit in the area and haven’t encountered it.
 I’d love to get an identification if anyone remembers it.
 [Anne was unable to get a photograph of the front of the house, but these images give a good idea as to its size and layout.]

 Tennille Baptist Church, 1903, Washington County